1jour1vin

 Bettane & Desseauve

-The estate's first Banyuls Grand Cru.
-Complex, powerful, and delicate, its sweetness is balanced by a lively freshness, maintaining equilibrium and ending with a long, expressive, and elegant finish.
-A beautiful exercise in style.
+The estate’s first Banyuls Grand Cru.
+Complex, powerful, and delicate, its sweetness is balanced by a invigorating freshness; the wine maintains its balance and concludes with a long, expressive, and elegant finish.
+A fine example of the style.

 About the estate:

-Based in Cosprons, a hamlet in Port-Vendres, Philippe Gard has chosen to set himself apart from most of the local wine producers, and his wines reflect his personality.
-With a string of degrees to his name, this agricultural engineer and oenologist arrived in the region in 1997, after spending many years camping in the wild.
-He created his estate in 1997, which now covers 15 hectares.
-While many others make sweet wines out of tradition and heritage, he has chosen to make high-end wines.
-These are aged for a long time, and above all with the lees from the current vintage, not those from the previous ten years!
-As for Collioure wines, which account for 80% of production, they offer several identities, sometimes by the sea, sometimes at altitude, but always with the same precision on the palate.
+Based in Cosprons, a hamlet of Port-Vendres, Philippe Gard has chosen to set himself apart from most of the region’s other producers, and his wines reflect his personality.
+Armed with a host of degrees, this agricultural engineer and oenologist arrived in the region in 1997, after spending many years camping there.
+He founded his estate in 1997, which now spans 15 hectares.
+While so many others produce sweet wines out of tradition and heritage, he has chosen to make them, focusing on the high end.
+Long aging periods, and above all with the lees from the current vintage—not those from the previous ten years!
+As for the Collioure wines, which make up 80% of production, they offer several distinct styles—sometimes coastal, sometimes high-altitude—but always with the same precision on the palate.

 Hachette Wine Guide